grnet/bg-mixnet/README.md

 ### Limitations

 Stadium's mixnet worked only for m = 64, m<=n where m is the ciphertext matrix rows and n is the ciphertext matrix columns.
 In the rest of the cases it either crashed or failed.
-With the present interventions, it works for m>=64, 4^x=m, x>2.
+With the present interventions, it works for m>=64, 4^x=m, x>2 and n>=4.
 Now, m and n are orthogonal as they should be.
 A description of the issues follows below.

 For m = 16, the verification of the shuffle fails at round 8.
 We haven't dealt with this.